Joor Muffler Man, Escondido, California.

 In 1962 Bob got a request for a giant-size fiberglass lumberjack from the Paul Bunyan Cafe in Flagstaff, Arizona.
 Unfamiliar with human giants, Bob paid artist Bill Swan (1917-1984) to design it (with a little help from Richard, who was at the time an art student).
 This Paul Bunyan, 21 feet tall, built to hold a giant ax, was the first Muffler Man, and he still stands in Flagstaff today.

 Bob, who preferred real horses to those made of fiberglass, sold his business (including the Bunyan mold) to Steve Dashew in 1963.
-It was Steve who realized that only a limited number of business would want a lumberjack, and who had the idea to broaden the appeal of the giant statue by modifying it with different versions: the clean-shaven classic Muffler Man (who often held giant automobile mufflers, hence the name), the cowboy, the Indian, the astronaut.
+It was Steve who realized that only a limited number of businesses would want a lumberjack, and who had the idea to broaden the appeal of the giant statue by modifying it with different versions: the clean-shaven classic Muffler Man (who often held giant automobile mufflers, hence the name), the cowboy, the Indian, the astronaut.

 Steve's company, International Fiberglass, turned out thousands of commercial statues in the 1960s and '70s, including hundreds of Muffler Men.
 International Fiberglass took a single statue mold created for a Cafe and parlayed it into a roadside industry.